Last Updated: May 20, 2022

 - Cast iron skillet & handle hot pad

-- 4 quart pot with lid
+- 4 quart pot with lid or dutch oven

 - 1 medium or small plastic or metal mixing/serving bowl